-In order to be considered valid, these scores must be sent directly from the testing agency/institution to the Office of the Registrar.
+In order to be considered valid, results must be sent directly from the testing agency/institution to the Office of the Registrar.
 Scores are valid for a period of two years.

-Graduate programs may require higher English Language proficiency scores.
+Some graduate programs may require higher English Language proficiency scores.
 Please consult the Program section of the calendar for additional requirements.